Aniudupa15/Clean-Kudla/README.md

 * **Auto-Marking of Houses**: Houses are marked as visited automatically when within a defined proximity.
 * **Smart Proximity Collection**: Triggers auto-collection for registered users and updates their point tally.
 * **Real-time Notifications**: Push alerts for collection events and updates.
-* **Background Tracking**: Foreground service ensures uninterrupted tracking even when app is minimized.
+* **Background Tracking**: Foreground service ensures uninterrupted tracking even when the app is minimized.
 * **Secure Login**: Firebase Authentication guarantees safe sign-ins.
 * **Route Summary Reports**: Post-route data includes full paths and visited locations.